-- We have tested the factors and assumptions included in each modelled scenario for the cash forecast and covenant calculation and we have tested the impact of Covid-19 included in each forecasted scenario.
-We considered the appropriateness of the methods used to calculate the cash forecasts and covenant calculations and determined through inspection and testing of the methodology and calculations that the methods utilised were appropriately sophisticated to be able to make an assessment for the entity. - We considered the mitigating factors included in the cash forecasts and covenant calculations that are within control of the group.
-This includes review of the group's non-operating cash outflows and evaluating the group's ability to control these outflows as mitigating actions if required.
-We also agreed credit facilities available to the group.
+- We have tested the factors and assumptions included in the modelled scenario and the adverse scenario for the cashflow forecasts and forecast covenant calculations.
+We considered the appropriateness of the methods used to calculate the cashflow forecasts and forecast covenant compliance and determined through inspection and testing of the methodology and calculations that the methods utilised were appropriate to be able to make an assessment for the company and the wider Group.
+We performed reverse stress testing to ascertain the headroom within the forecast covenant compliance and also to exhaust liquidity, and considered whether factors or circumstances could plausibly arise that could lead to a breach of loan covenants or to exhaust liquidity; and - We considered the mitigating factors included in the cashflow forecasts and forecast covenant compliance calculations that are within control of the Group.
+This included reviewing of the Group's non-operating cash outflows and evaluating the Group's ability to control these outflows as mitigating actions if required.
+We also agreed credit facilities available to the Group to loan agreements and confirmations obtained from lenders.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for the period to 30 June 2023.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for the period to 30 June 2024.

 Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the company's ability to continue as a going concern.